wdblair/overture/README.md

 ===================

 Our recent work where we replaced ATS' default constraint solver with a more powerful one based on the Z3 SMT solver will be especially useful in this project.
 By doing so, we enriched the statics to be able to understand expressions involving new sorts such as arrays, fixed width integers, and rational numbers.
 Most of the constraints given in the Prelude programming language involve integer arithmetic between strictly periodic clocks.
 The period of these clocks is constricted to integers as this is required by the scheduling theory used and any generic real time operating system.
-Rational numbers are still used, however, to express the phase of a periodic task, and this is where our new constraint solver comes in handy.
+Rational numbers are still used, however, to express the phase offset of a periodic task, and this is where our new constraint solver comes in handy.

+We currently have some very experimental support for automatically converting Prelude code to ATS.
+For instructions on getting Prelude with our changes, see the ./prelude/README file.
+Once you have our modified version of Prelude, you can check the Prelude program for correct clocks using the following command.

+    preludec node main -print_ats ./example.plu | patsopt --constraint-export -tc -d | patsolve

+You'll also need the alternative constraint solver available at doc/PROJECT/MEDIUM/ATS-constraint in the postiats repo.